langchain-ai/langgraph/README.md

 ## Conditional edges

 Now, let's move onto something a little bit less trivial.
-LLMs struggle with math,so let's allow the LLM to conditionally call a `"multiply"` node using [tool calling](https://python.langchain.com/docs/modules/model_io/chat/function_calling/).
+LLMs struggle with math, so let's allow the LLM to conditionally call a `"multiply"` node using [tool calling](https://python.langchain.com/docs/modules/model_io/chat/function_calling/).

 We'll recreate our graph with an additional `"multiply"` that will take the result of the most recent message, if it is a tool call, and calculate the result.
 We'll also [bind](https://api.python.langchain.com/en/latest/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html#langchain_openai.chat_models.base.ChatOpenAI.bind_tools) the calculator's schema to the OpenAI model as a tool to allow the model to optionally use the tool necessary to respond to the current state: